9mfg/rem-ui/README.md

 local UI = Rem
 ```

 > REM UI requires the Matcha Drawing API.
-The library already provides the built-in **Home** and **Settings** tabs, so you do not need to create them yourself.
+The library already provides the built-in **Home** and **Settings** tabs, so you do not need to create them yourself only if you want to change them.

 ---